Droid-D3V/DroidW4RE-1.8/README.md

 ### Useless features
 Useless features means feature only you think its usable ,or feature can be have with config change.
-Like the "TimerSpeed" option to InfiniteAura, this feature can be added with bind Timer to the key with InfiniteAura, or use macro system in FDP Client.
+Like the "TimerSpeed" option to InfiniteAura, this feature can be added with bind Timer to the key with InfiniteAura, or use macro system in DroidW4RE.